 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or Clery Act is a federal statute codified at 20 U.S.C. § 1092(f), with implementing regulations in the U.S. Code of Federal Regulations at 34 C.F.R.
 668.46.

-The MSU Police Department is required to maintain a public log of all crimes reported or made aware of.
-The log is required to have the most recent 60 days’ worth of information.
+The Michigan State University Police Department is required to maintain a public log of all crimes and fires reported to the department.
+The log is required to have the most recent 60 days worth of information.
 Each entry in the log must contain the nature, date, time and general location of each crime and disposition of the complaint, if known.
 Information in the log older than 60 days must be made available within two business days.